flashnuke/deadnet/apk/README.md

 # build the apk
 buildozer android debug # build in debug mode
 ```
-The compiled APK will be stored under `./bin`
+The compiled APK will be stored under `./bin`.

+# Debugging
+### Debug Logs
+Quick debugging can be done using the `Debug Logs` button, which will display useful logs. </br>
+### ADB logcat
+If a more thorough debug process is needed, `adb` is the right for that. </br>
+Connecting the device to ADB and running `adb logcat` would show all the logs, which can be filtered further by using `adb logcat | grep -E 'python|DeadNet'`.

 # Disclaimer